 - In order to arrange an appointment with the International Relations Office click here and choose "Welcome Unit".
 Each appointment is individual.

 Programmes and courses

-- SEMP incoming students can attend all the courses offered, PHD programmes and Professional Master's Programmes are excluded.
+- SEMP incoming students can attend all the courses offered, as detailed in the Guideline for course catalogue

 Ca' Foscari offers a great variety of courses entirely taught in English or with facilities in English (bibliography, final exam, support).

 Each course website presents all the details: professor's name and contacts, timetable, programme.
 In case of mobility for research activities, the student won’t receive any credit at the end of the mobility period.